xaviermathew/Rainman/README.md

 # Rainman
- API cache backed by a DB
+ A cache that never forgets (backed by a DB)

 ## Usage
 ### RDD